FlavScents AInsights Entry for 3-thiohexanol (CAS: 51755-83-0)

 6. Regulatory Status (Regional Overview)

-- European Union: Not specifically listed under Regulation (EC) No 1334/2008; usage should align with general safety and labeling requirements.
+- European Union: Not specifically listed under Regulation (EC) No 1334/2008; may be used under general flavoring principles.

 Citation hooks: FEMA; EFSA; national authority publications